XTrace: Making the most of every sample in stochastic trace estimation: Introduction

-The \XTrace method gives an unbiased, exchangeable estimate for the trace. \Cref{thm:main} provides a detailed prior bound for the variance.
-We can also obtain a posterior estimate for the error using the formula
+The \textsc{XTrace}\xspace method gives an unbiased, exchangeable estimate for the trace. \Cref{thm:main} provides a detailed a priori bound for the variance.
+We can also obtain an a posteriori estimate for the error using the formula